HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 Still, it can be confusing for search engines to identify the appropriate language, such as when an English course is targeted at a German-speaking audience.
 In that case, while the page content would be in English, the target audience would be German speakers in different countries.

-Therefore, the main purpose of internationalization mechanisms (via HTTP headers, HTML, or sitemaps), such as hreflang tags or content-language attributes, is to avoid confusion and help search engines deliver content to the correct audience.
+Therefore, the main purpose of internationalization mechanisms (via HTTP headers, HTML, or sitemaps), such as `hreflang` tags or content-language attributes, is to avoid confusion and help search engines deliver content to the correct audience.

 ### Hreflang implementation

-Hreflang tags help search engines understand what the main language is on a particular page.
+`hreflang` tags help search engines understand what the main language is on a particular page.
 Its SEO application is that different countries or regions can be targeted using the appropriate language across different (though related) websites.

-The analysis of hreflang tag implementation reveals that 0.1% of websites still use the HTTP protocol within their hreflang tags both on desktop and mobile.
+The analysis of `hreflang` tag implementation reveals that 0.1% of websites still use the HTTP protocol within their `hreflang` tags both on desktop and mobile.
 This indicates that a small portion of internationalized websites have not yet adopted the HTTPS standard.

 As a result, the use of HTTP can cause an inconsistency that may confuse search engines in their correct interpretation of page content.